 - 5.12 The Local Government Act 2003 includes a requirement for the S.151 Officer to report upon the robustness of the estimates and adequacy of reserves when the authority is considering its council tax requirement.
 Spending plans ultimately impact on the level of council tax although the extent of any increase is externally influenced by Government policy through, for example, initiatives such as the introduction of local referenda to veto excessive council tax increases.
-The MTFP assesses the affordability of revenue and capital plans and the adequacy of reserves. - 5.13 As with all plans the risks increase with time and the financial position in future years is not as certain as it is in 2021/22.
-Having assessed the significance and likelihood of risks associated with the budget assumptions (see Appendix 5 to the MTFP agreed by Cabinet 18 November 2020), the reserves and balances detailed in the appendices are considered adequate to support the delivery of the Council's Business Plan over the current MTFP period.
+The MTFP assesses the affordability of revenue and capital plans and the adequacy of reserves. - 5.13 As with all plans the risks increase with time and the financial position in future years is not as certain as it is in 2022/23.
+Having assessed the significance and likelihood of risks associated with the budget assumptions (see Appendix 5 to the MTFP agreed by Cabinet 20 October 2021), the reserves and balances detailed in the appendices are considered adequate to support the delivery of the Council's Business Plan over the current MTFP period.
 However, the forecasts do show an increasing reliance on general balances to bridge the forecast budget gap in later years.
-It is recommended that the MTFP continue to be monitored closely in light of the outcome of forthcoming central government funding reviews due to take place in 2021/22, with a further update scheduled at the October 2021 Cabinet meeting.
+It is recommended that the MTFP continue to be monitored closely in light of the outcome of forthcoming central government funding reviews due to take place in 2022/23, with a further update scheduled at the October 2022 Cabinet meeting.

 5.14 In December 2019, the Chartered Institute of Public Finance and Accountancy (CIPFA) published the local authority financial resilience index.
 It is CIPFA's ambition to make it a requirement to refer to these indicators as part of the Section 25 Robustness of the Budget statement.
-Given the current pandemic, no update has been published on the 2018/19 results.
+The 2020/21 update is seen as a transitional year in terms of the inherent distortion caused by the pandemic.
 It is therefore still early days in terms of the development of these statistics.
-The majority of Wyre's initial 2018/19 results for our family group are in the mid to low risk range with just one identifying towards the higher risk end of the spectrum.
-This indicator relates to the Fees and Charges to Service Expenditure Ratio and looks at the proportion of income from fees and charges compared to service expenditure.
-It can indicate that we are not generating as much income from fees and charges as others in our family group and that there is an opportunity to increase charges or the range of charges we currently apply.
-In December 2020 the new fees and charges scheme was approved for 2021/22 and the impact will need to be monitored going forward, particularly in light of the forthcoming changes to local government funding, expected to take effect in 2022/23.
+The majority of Wyre's initial 2020/21 results for our family group are in the mid to low risk range with just one identifying towards the higher risk end of the spectrum.
+This indicator relates to the Council Tax Requirement/Net Revenue Expenditure Ratio and looks at the proportion of council tax raised to net revenue expenditure.
+It can indicate that we have a significant gap between income raised through council tax and what we need to spend to keep services running.
+Other sources of funding help to bridge the gap such as our Core grant and income from fees and charges.
+The position will need to be monitored going forward, particularly in light of the forthcoming changes to local government funding, expected to take effect in 2023/24.